 We formalize the additional uniqueness property of the Renaissance dichotomy $(K,D,e^25)$ with the following definitions.
 Let $R$ be a ring.
 A self-complementary dichotomy $(K,D,p)$ of $R$ is a \textbf{strong dichotomy} of $R$ if $p$ is the unique symmetry of $R$ such that $p(K)=D$.
 In such a case, we also say that $p$ is a \textbf{polarity}.

-As we will show in the next sections, once we have a strong dichotomy of a ring (made up of generalized intervals), we have an induced self-complementary dichotomy of the respective dual numbers ring (made up from contrapuntal intervals between two voices), and an associated theory of admitted successors.
+As we will show in the next sections, once we have a strong dichotomy of a ring (made up of generalized intervals), we have an induced self-complementary dichotomy of the contrapuntal intervals ring, and an associated theory of admitted successors.
 Thus, strong dichotomies lead to new \textit{counterpoint worlds} for composing non-traditional counterpoint.

 We need to determine whether a given self-complementary dichotomy $(K,D,p)$ is strong.
 We approach this problem by determining the number of symmetries sending $K$ to $D$.
 Given another symmetry $q$ with $q(K)=D$, note that